On Campus Work

 After Study Work

-Many of our students stay to work in Hawaii, or also move to another state in the U.S. With the amount of practical experience that students gain during study, choosing Hawaii as your study destination will fully prepare you for the world of work.
+Many of our students stay to work in Hawai‘i, or also move to another state in the U.S. With the amount of practical experience that students gain by studying in Hawai‘i, choosing Hawai‘i as your study destination will fully prepare you for the world of work.

-If you are looking to advance your career quickly, the jobs market in Hawaii is growing rapidly.
+If you are looking to advance your career quickly, the job market in Hawai‘i is growing rapidly.
 The largest growing sectors seeking fresh graduates are:

 Sector Job Growth Rate